'Potentially the best' hint of alien life yet spotted above Venus

 "We have a responsibility to investigate further and determine what the true source of the phosphine is," Kane says, pointing to potential missions NASA is developing that could send orbiters, landers or atmospheric probes to our tempestuous neighbor.
 "It is through these kinds of missions that we will be able to fully answer this question of possible life in the Venusian clouds."

-Discuss: Venus phosphine discovery: unexplained gas hints at potential for alien life
+Discuss: Venus phosphine find: Unexplained gas hints at potential for alien life

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.